OuchenTech/Kivy-Charts/README.md

 ##### `data`
 - **Type:** `DictProperty`
 - **Description:** Data for the chart.
-Keys represent the labels, and values represent the respective values to be converted into parcentages.
+Keys represent the labels, and values represent the respective values to be converted into percentages.
 - **Default:** `{}`
 - **Usage:** Set the data to be displayed in the pie chart.